Martial wants to leave Man Utd in January as agent reveals Old Trafford exit plan

 Martial found the target on 23 occasions with that shirt on his back, with a new personal best recorded, but he started to slip back out of favour again.

-Ronaldo’s return to English football in the summer of 2021 has proved to be the final straw for an ambitious Frenchman, with a lack of minutes leading him to start exploring other options.
+Ronaldo’s return to English football in the summer of 2021 has proved to be the final straw for the ambitious Frenchman, with a lack of minutes leading him to start exploring other options.

 Martial does still have three years left to run on his current contract, which means that United will be able to demand a sizeable fee from any suitors.